jfinstrom/helloworldng/CONTRIBUTING.md

 - Review the [README.md](https://github.com/jfinstrom/helloworldng/blob/main/README.md) for setup details.
 - Ask questions via GitHub Issues.
 - For AI-related questions, clarify how you validated AI outputs before seeking help.
-- For `/illuminate` package usage, refer to their respective READMEs on GitHub.

 ## License
 By contributing, you agree that your contributions will be licensed under the project's [LICENSE](https://github.com/jfinstrom/helloworldng/blob/main/license.txt).